-Due to the coronavirus pandemic, we are rescheduling the corporate partners meeting and holding it remotely.
+Due to the coronavirus pandemic, we are holding the corporate partners meeting remotely.
 Please continue to submit applications.

-Our 10th annual LearnLab Corporate Partners Meeting will be held on Tuesday, June 9 and Wednesday, June 10 remotely.
-This year’s theme is “Better Learner Outcomes through Learning Engineering” with the underlying goal to accelerate technology transfer from our university into industry.
+Our 11th annual LearnLab Corporate Partners Meeting will be held on Thursday, May 20 and Friday, May 21 remotely.
+As the pandemic has accelerated a shift in the delivery of education from in person to online, this year’s theme is “Improving Remote Learning” with the underlying goal to accelerate technology transfer from our university into industry.
 We welcome you and your colleagues to join us.

 Good News: Our cohort of Masters of Educational Technology and Applied Learning Science (METALS) students are graduating in August or December and are available to meet your educational technology and learning science needs.
 See their resumes and portfolios at: graduating METALS students.
 Feel free to reach out to these talented individuals at any time.
 Or contact Michael Bett if you would like to schedule a 30 or 60 minute recruiting session.

 At the corporate partners meeting, you will learn about the latest learning science and educational technology research underway at Carnegie Mellon University.
 Attendees will also have the opportunity to meet and recruit our current graduate students and postdocs in the learning sciences as well as our Professional Masters in Educational Technology and Applied Learning Science (METALS) students.
 For those who are interested in possible collaborations, we would welcome discussions with our faculty.